pran-7-5/eco_style/README.md

 neutral Salt wash - sea salt in hot boiling water

+Hot boiling water only for utensils/clothes

+Never take shower bath in hot water, especially head wash, not even in winter If it is too cold weather then boil the water to 25° celsius not above

 ** vim, rin, surf, tide, soap, shampoo, handwash should be avoided (can only be used to clean exposure to chemicals and toxic chemicals like grease, synthetic paint, other chemicals)